stefgehrig/trustsurveys/README.md

 ### Data integration

-The most recent data sets from all survey websites (see above) have been downloaded between January and February 2022.
+The most recent data sets from all survey websites (see above) have been downloaded between January and May 2022 (detailed versions and names of the data files can be seen in the code).
 Data sets were then integrated via the code in the R script `R/integrate_trust_data.R`, which cleans and harmonizes the data sets and returns a single table with country-level scores of generalized trust by estimating the proportion of people who think that *"most prople can be trusted"*, using weighting factors provided by the survey operators.
 These weights aim at compensating small deviations from the targeted demographic quota in the realized sample.
 Observations with missing values (e.g., not asked, response declined or the reponse *"don't know"*) were removed - but the proportion of missings is documented in the resulting table (see below).
 Note that the original raw data to rerun the script cannot be provided in this repository.

 Data from the [Global Preference Survey](https://www.briq-institute.org/global-preferences/home), which measured generalized trust with a different survey item,<sup>1</sup> was also included.